Roosevelt Island: Northtown

 The first phase of Roosevelt Island's development was called Northtown, with about 2,140 apartments.
 Northtown consists of four housing complexes: Westview, Island House, Rivercross, and Eastwood.
-The architectural firm of Sert, Jackson & Associates designed the Island House and Rivercross buildings east of Main Street, while John Johansen and Ashok Bhavnani designed the Eastwood and Westfield buildings on the west side.
+The architectural firm of Sert, Jackson & Associates designed the Rivercross, Island House, and Westview buildings west of Main Street, while John Johansen and Ashok Bhavnani designed the Eastwood building on the east side.
 All four structures are U-shaped buildings, which measure up to 20 stories high and are faced in concrete or corrugated brick.
 Three of the buildings were rental apartment complexes: Island House, Westview, and Eastwood (the latter of which had affordable housing).
 Rivercross was structured as a housing cooperative.
 All of these buildings, except Rivercross, were originally subsidized under the state's Mitchell–Lama Housing Program.
 The first apartments included built-in heating and air-conditioning units, while the buildings themselves included health clubs.
-Westview and Eastwood also had skip-stop elevators that stopped at three-floor intervals; this allowed for more flexible apartment layouts on floors that were not served by elevators.
+Eastwood also had skip-stop elevators that stopped at three-floor intervals; this allowed for more flexible apartment layouts on floors that were not served by elevators.

 Northtown II (also known as Manhattan Park), located north of Northtown and on the west side of Main Street, was developed by the Starrett Corporation and designed by the firm Gruzen Samton.
 Completed in 1989, it occupies 8.5 acre and consists of five buildings.
 The complex comprises around 1,100 rental apartments, split into about 220 affordable apartments and about 880 market-rate apartments.
 The affordable apartments are clustered within one building.
 In all five structures, the apartments range from one to three bedrooms.
 There are also a garden, picnic space, community center, playgrounds, and daycare center.
 Near the north end of the island is a 500-unit apartment building known as the Octagon, which is centered around a remaining portion of the Lunatic Asylum.